AlexSonar/VPN_AWS_server_with_auto_healing/README.md

 ------------------------------------

+This tutorial assumes that you are familiar with launching EC2 instances and that you have already created a key pair and a security group.

-Optionally, I would recommend considering two options:
+Optionally, I would recommend considering three options:
  - WireGuard installation
- - Classic OpenVPN installation
+ - Classic OpenVPN installation with Terraform and maintenance with auto-healing configuration
+ - Native OpenVPN installation with templates and maintenance with AWS Auto Scaling Group

 ## About WireGuard
 First I would recommend checking the repo like [WireGuard](https://www.wireguard.com/)